You are reading the documentation for the in-development version of Streamlink.

 source ~/myenv/bin/activate

-# Install Streamlink in the environment
+# *Either* install the latest Streamlink release from PyPI in the virtual environment

 pip install --upgrade streamlink